ian-cho/data-prep-kit/transforms/universal/doc_id/README.md

 These correspond to the configuration keys described above.

 ### Running the samples
-To run the samples, use the following `make` targets
+To run the samples, use the following `make` target

-* `run-cli-sample` - runs src/doc_id_transform_python.py using command line args
+* `run-cli-sample` - runs dpk_doc_id/transform_python.py using command line args
-* `run-local-sample` - runs src/doc_id_local_python.py

-These targets will activate the virtual environment and set up any configuration needed.
+This target will activate the virtual environment and sets up any configuration needed.
 Use the `-n` option of `make` to see the detail of what is done to run the sample.

 For example,